 Hydration Bladders or Packs

 Most natural habitats have a water supply in some form.
 You will find a river, creek, pond, or even a waterfall nearby.
-The best way to find such a spot is to follow vegetation and wildlife.
+Following vegetation and wildlife is the best way to find such a spot.

-Pro Tip: Before you leave for the wilderness, make sure you familiarize yourself with the surroundings and find suitable spots for camping and make sure you mark water bodies near you as well in case of emergencies.
+Pro Tip: Before you leave for the wilderness, familiarize yourself with the surroundings, find suitable camping spots, and mark water bodies near you in case of emergencies.

-To summaries, the discussion, always carry enough water with you whenever you go for offsite camping and make sure you manage your water for the time you are away from a water source.
+To summarize the discussion, always carry enough water with you wherever you go for offsite camping and make sure you manage your water for the time you are away from a water source.

 For drinking, you need at least 1 gallon per person per day.
 The climate, temperature, and activities play an important role in camping.